tangmengzheng/blog-java/README.md

 # blog-java
-This is a weibo-like web application write with java whitch dosen't complete
+This is a weibo-like web application write with java whitch dosen't completed